quietboil/jspp/README.md

 - It should not, if possible, allocate memory.
 At least not lot and, if it does, I'd like to have some control over the allocation.
 - It should allow me to parse JSON fragments as they arrive and do not expect to have the entire JSON in memory before parsing it.

-The last requirement probably was the most important (my memory anxiousness again :smiley:) as some services I considered during the design phase returned very large resposnes.
+The last requirement probably was the most important (my memory anxiousness again :smiley:) as some services I considered during the design phase returned very large responses.
 Why anyone would need an antology in the web service response is still beyond me.
 Alas at least one service I wanted to use has it.

 While I found quite a few libraries that parse JSON, some better than others in my opinion, I could not find one that would work for me.
 I'm sure it's out there, but after some time I just gave up and this JSON parser was born.
 Yep, yet another one :smiley: